 37. Evo Vegetarian – Portland, Maine

 Clean, clear, and classic menu design.

 By breaking items down into different categories, you have the opportunity to suggest pairings with items in different boxes, which will boost your sales.

 This grid makes the golden triangle easy to execute.

-Make like a tree and leave a lasting impression on your guests with menus printed directly onto a slice of a tree trunk.
+If you have the resources, make like a tree and leave a lasting impression on your guests with menus printed directly onto a slice of a tree trunk.